kolosovsky/book-notes/English Grammar in Use. 4th edition. Raymond Murphy/Notes/Articles and nouns.md

 - the north
 - the Middle East
 - the University of Cambridge
-- in the morning
-- in the afternoon
-- in the evening
+- in the morning, in the afternoon, in the evening
-- during the night
-- during the day
+- during the night, during the day
-- the day before yesterday
-- the day after tomorrow
+- the day before yesterday, the day after tomorrow
 - the fall
 - the summer
 - a/the whole day, a/the whole month, an/the entire year, an/the entire decade